 *Prevents falls and trips by improving balance which occurs as walking strengthens and engages the lower body.

-*Boosts memory as walking can heighten the workings of the hippocampus which is part of the brain responsible for verbal memory and learning.
+*Boosts memory as walking can heighten the workings of parts of the brain, namely the hippocampus which is part of the brain responsible for verbal memory and learning.

 *Decreases effects and symptoms of painful conditions like arthritis and fibromyalgia as walking is low-impact and less stressful on joints.
 Fibromyalgia is a leading cause of why people file for SSI disability, the government assistance program.

 *Improves blood sugar levels especially after a meal.
 In fact, a recent study found that even a 15 minute walk after a meal lowered blood sugar as effectively as a longer 45 minute walk in a 24 hour period.